Skip to content

 Limit the number of steps

-Some agent frameworks allow to limit how many steps an agent can take and some don't.
-In addition, each framework defines a step differently: some count the llm calls, some the tool executions, and some the sum of both.
+Some agent frameworks allow you to limit how many steps an agent can take and some don't.
+In addition, each framework defines a step differently: some count the LLM calls, some the tool executions, and some the sum of both.

 You can use callbacks to limit how many steps an agent can take, and you can decide what to count as a step: